-This position offers the opportunity to be part of a first-class production team in one of the country’s busiest venues.
-You will work on a wide variety of productions, from touring Broadway to experimental works-in-process.
-Your work will contribute to advancing the arts at one of the highest-ranked universities in the country and inspiring audiences in one of the most exciting cities in America.
+This position offers the opportunity to execute the programming of the largest theatrical venue in one of the most exciting arts and entertainment marketplaces in the North America.
+You will work with a wide variety of artists and projects, from touring Broadway to headlining bands to local artists.
+Your work will contribute to advancing the arts at the #1 ranked public university in Texas and inspiring audiences in one of America’s fastest growing markets.

 UT Austin provides an outstanding benefits package, including but not limited to:

 • Competitive health benefits (employee premiums covered at 100%, family premiums at 50%)

 • Voluntary Vision, Dental, Life, and Disability insurance options

 • Generous paid vacation, sick time, and holidays

 • Teachers Retirement System of Texas, a defined benefit retirement plan, with 7.75% employer matching funds

 • Additional Voluntary Retirement Programs: Tax Sheltered Annuity 403(b) and a Deferred Compensation program 457(b)